Integral-X/smart-cv-builder-backend/CONTRIBUTING.md

-# Contributing to MediTrack AI Backend
+# Contributing to Smart CV Builder Backend

 This document provides guidelines and information for contributors.